Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - At home this year, Philadelphia has one win against the spread and is 0-3 overall.

-- This year, in three home games, Philadelphia has gone over the total once.
+- This year, in three home games, Philadelphia has hit the over once.

-- Los Angeles is 2-1 overall, with two wins against the spread, on the road.
+- In away games, Los Angeles has two wins against the spread and is 2-1 overall.

-- In three away games this year, Los Angeles has not hit the over.
+- In three road games this year, Los Angeles has not gone over the total.

 Powered by Data Skrive.